Home

 finishing concrete countertops

-SALT & PEPPER - You achieve this finish by removing just enough surface material to expose the underlying sand in the mix but not enough to expose any of the aggregate.
+SALT AND PEPPER - You achieve this finish by removing just enough surface material to expose the underlying sand in the mix but not enough to expose any of the aggregate.

 finishing concrete countertops